pietervdvn/ALGT/src/Assets/Manual/Manual/3ReferenceManual.md

 ### Whitespace in sequences

-Whitespace (the characters $$whitespace), is parsed by default (and ignored completely).
+Whitespace (the characters $$$whitespace), is parsed by default (and ignored completely).
 If you want to parse a whitespace sensitive language, use other symbols to declare the rule:

 :Whitespace modes

 Operator	Meaning
 --------	-------
-$$wsModeInfo
+$$$wsModeInfo

 This gives rise to the following behaviour: